ESCOMP/CTSM/doc/source/lilac/specific-atm-models/wrf.rst

     ./compile em_real >& compile.log

-Check the bottom of your log file for a successful compilation message or search the file for the string "Error" with a capital E.
+Check the bottom of your log file for a successful compilation message.

 .. note::